Seoul National University of Education: Student life

-Student life in SNUE is quite different from that of other universities.
+Student life in SNUE is different from that of other universities.
 Due to the university's status as a specialized institution, students already have a set curriculum laid out for all four years.
 For example, freshmen students only get to choose 3 classes out of 10 classes they attend their first semester.

 Students who share the same specialized course form a Class, and the Class remains the same until they graduate.
 Students in a Class usually attend the same lectures (except few selective ones)and participate in other activities together for 4 years.

 While this has some disadvantages, such as a limited opportunity for broader social engagement, students often form a tight cohort within their class.
 This cohort is advantageous, as the students will often go into the same highly-specialized field of education.

 Controversies

-SNUE made headlines when President Song Kwang-yong was quoted in the October 28, 2009, edition of The Korea Times as claiming that teachers from Western nations "are not qualified and are often involved in sexual harassment and drugs".
+SNUE made headlines when President Song Kwang-yong was quoted in the October 28, 2009 edition of The Korea Times as claiming that teachers from Western nations "are not qualified and are often involved in sexual harassment and drugs".
 Song later clarified that the quote was fabricated by Kang Shin-who, a journalist who has been previously criticized for misquoting interviewees or fabricating quotes.